-On November 7, 2011, the Company purchased substantially all the assets of Provvista Specialty Foods, Inc. ("Provvista"), including Provvista's customer list and certain intellectual property.
-Provvista is a leading specialty foods importer and wholesale distributor located in Portland, Oregon, which services the Portland, Oregon and Seattle, Washington metropolitan areas.
-The purchase price paid to Provvista was approximately \$8,800.
-The Company financed the purchase price with borrowings under its senior secured revolving credit facility existing at that time.
-During the fourth quarter of fiscal 2011, the Company expensed \$20 of legal fees in operating expenses related to the acquisition.
-Pro forma financial information with respect to the acquisition of Provvista's assets is not required to be included in these financial statements, since the effects of the acquisition are not material to our financial statements.
-The Company completed a valuation of the tangible and intangible assets of Provvista.
+2011, the Company expensed \$20 of legal fees in operating expenses related to the acquisition.
+Pro forma financial information with respect to the acquisition of Provvista's assets is not required to be included in these financial statements, since the effects of the acquisition are not material to the Company's financial statements.
+The Company has completed a valuation of the tangible and intangible assets of Provvista.
 These assets were valued at fair value using Level 3 inputs.
 Goodwill for the Provvista acquisition will be amortized for tax purposes over a period of 15 years.
-Other intangible assets consist of customer relationships which will be amortized over thirteen years and trademarks which will be amortized over two years.
+Other intangible assets consist of customer relationships, which will be amortized over 13 years and trademarks, which will be amortized over 2 years.
 The Company expects to operate under the Provvista name in these new markets for the foreseeable future.

-On June 24, 2011, the Company completed its acquisition of certain assets of Harry Wils & Co., a specialty foodservice distribution company headquartered in the New York City metropolitan area.
-The operations of Harry Wils & Co. were immediately combined with the Company's existing New York operations.
+On June 24, 2011, the Company completed its acquisition of certain assets of Harry Wils & Co. ("Harry Wils"), a specialty foodservice distribution company headquartered in the New York City metropolitan area.
+The operations of Harry Wils were immediately combined with the Company's existing New York operations.
+The purchase price paid to Harry Wils was approximately \$8,900.
 The Company financed the purchase price for these assets with borrowings under its then-existing senior secured credit facilities.
 During the second quarter of fiscal 2011, the Company expensed \$55 of legal fees in operating expenses related to the acquisition.
-Pro forma financial information with respect to the acquisition of Harry Wils & Co. is not required to be included in these financial statements, since the effects of the acquisition are not material to our financial statements.
-The Company completed a valuation of the intangible assets of Harry Wils & Co.
+Pro forma financial information with respect to the acquisition of Harry Wils is not required to be included in these financial statements, since the effects of the acquisition are not material to the Company's financial statements.
+The Company has completed a valuation of the intangible assets of Harry Wils.
 These assets were valued at fair value using Level 3 inputs.
-Goodwill for the Harry Wils & Co. acquisition will be amortized for tax purposes over a period of 15 years.
+Goodwill for the Harry Wils acquisition will be amortized for tax purposes over a period of 15 years.
 Other intangible assets consist of customer relationships, which will be amortized over 10.5 years.